otaviodecampos/angular-form-object/readme.md

-# ng-object
+# angular-form-object

-Responsive object editor built in angular and bootstrap.
+Form object built in angular and bootstrap.

 Under development.